pjjung/mcgpy/Classes/FieldMap.md

 * if the dimension of input dataset is one : `astropy.table.QTable`

-  table contains current arrows on sensor plane: tail coordinate, head coordinate, vector, and distance
+  table contains current arrows on sensor plane: tail coordinate, head coordinate, vector, distance, and angle

 * if the dimension of input dataset is two : `astropy.table.QTable`